-Parent Notification of Annual Assessment Results and Program
+Parent Notification of Annual Assessment Results and Program Placement

-Placement Program Placement/Instructional
+Program Placement/Instructional

 - English Language Mainstream (ELM)-A classroom setting for English learners who have acquired reasonable fluency in English, as defined by the school district.
-In addition to ELD instruction, English learners continue to receive additional and appropriate educational services to recoup any academic deficits that may have been incurred in other areas of the core curriculum due to language barriers. - Core Instruction in English - Daily Leveled ELD for 30 60 minutes based on the student's need and level independently at home through i-Ready monitoring progress.
+In addition to ELD instruction, English learners continue to receive additional and appropriate educational services in order to recoup any academic deficits that may have been incurred in other areas of the core curriculum as a result of language barriers. - Core Instruction in English

-- SDAIE strategies/vocabulary development will be embedded in the curriculum and enhanced with teacher support in person or during online sessions.
-(SDAIE Strategies for English Learner Intervention is attached). - Monitor student progress and evaluate programs regularly. - Designated ELD Direct Instruction Classes-via a virtual online platform. - i-Ready- brings English language learning to life in the classroom.
-Students explore this rich collection of support resources to help make the most of this program.
-IReady ensures English learners acquire content knowledge while also acquiring language through culturally responsive content, from ELL-specific graphic organizers and action images to learning strategies, lesson plans, vocabulary activities, and more-proficiency-based English language learning programs appropriate for all ages at no cost to students. - In addition, to any other school-provided online programs, Lexia and Reading Horizons.
+- Daily Leveled ELD for 30 60 minutes based on the student need and level independently at home through Lexia English program with teacher monitoring progress. - SDAIE strategies/vocabulary development will be embedded in the curriculum and enhanced with teacher support in person or during online sessions.
+(SDAIE Strategies for English Learner Intervention is attached). - Monitor student progress and evaluate programs regularly. - Designated ELD Direct Instruction Classes-via a virtual online platform. - In addition, any other school-provided online programs.